ewang360/Furniture_Refurbishing_Manual/README.md

   * Refinish

 ## How to Contribute ##
-If you would like to add more techniques or advice to this manual, then follow these instructions.
+If you would like to add more techniques or advice to this manual, then please follow these instructions.
 1. Clone this repository
-2. Add changes on your local branch
+2. Add changes to your local branch
 3. Make a pull request, and if we approve of it, your contributions will be added in shortly!

 ## Definitions ##